GordonLeong/telegram-invite-bot/README.md

 ## Project Endorsement

-_Feedback and endorsement from the Executive Committee member of DOCS are available upon request to respect their privacy.
+Feedback and endorsement from the Executive Committee member of DOCS is available upon request to respect their privacy
-_